rackerlabs/technical-blog/_posts/2020-03-20-rackspace-offers-dynamics-365-licenses-and-dynamics-365 -sales-professional-services.md

 author: Teresa Cortez
 published: true
 authorIsRacker: true
-bio: "Teresa Cortez is a Product Manager working with Microsoft’s Dynamics 365.
-Formerly she implemented Dynamics 365 Business Central as a Senior Consultant, and has been implementing Microsoft ERP solutions for the past 5 years.
-Her passion to continuously learn and to provide customers with enhanced business process solutions, which is what guided her to the technology services industry.
-Teresa holds a Business-Economics degree from the University of San Diego, and a Master of Business Administration degree from California State University, San Marcos.
-She also formerly served as the Vice President of Stella’s Kids Association, a non-profit organization.
-In her free time, Teresa enjoys camping (or better yet – glamping) at the beach or at the sand dunes with her family."
 categories:
     - General
-metaTitle: "Rackspace offers Dynamics 365 licenses and Dynamics 365 Sales professional services"
-metaDescription: "Rackspace is excited to announce the launch of professional services for Microsoft&reg; Dynamics 365 Sales online."
-ogTitle: "Rackspace offers Dynamics 365 licenses and Dynamics 365 Sales professional services"
-ogDescription: "Rackspace is excited to announce the launch of professional services for Microsoft&reg; Dynamics 365 Sales online."
 ---

 Rackspace is excited to announce the launch of professional services for